CosmWasm/docs-deprecated/tutorials/simple-option/testing.md

 }
 ```

-`mock_deps` is for mocking storage, api, and querier.
+`mock_dependencies` is for mocking storage, api, and querier.

 ```rust
 /// Returns a default enviroment with height, time, chain_id, and contract address